AzureAD/microsoft-authentication-cli/docs/usage.md

 3. `--output status` returns the status of the authentication and the cache.
 4. `--output none` returns nothing.

-See [command line options](#command-line-options) to understand more available options.
+Use the command `azureauth --help` to understand more available options.

 ### Examples
 1. Sample python code available [here](../examples/python/).